conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

     └── main.cpp
 {% endhighlight %}

 You can see the source code and *CMakeLists.txt* for our application, the video we are going to process, and the model for the neural network we will load into TensorFlow Lite.
-Our application runs the inference on the model (make predictions based on input data) to detect human keypoints, providing us with the positions of various body joints.
-The application follows this diagram:
+Our application runs the inference on the model (making predictions based on input data) to detect human keypoints, providing us with the positions of various body joints.
+The app is organized according to this schematic:

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2023-04-24/blocks.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Application structure"/>